endurantgames/cosmiclegends/src/classes/mage.md

 ::::::::::: ability-list ::::::::::::

+Auspicious Alliteration

+:   Everyone enjoys euphonious enunciation!
+When you roll a Power Stunt
+    or Power Combo to add to the Teamwork Pool, add 1 die to the dice pool for each Word whose first letter matches the first letter of another Word in the Stunt or Combo.

+Mists of Misdirection

+:   Your magicks can cloud the minds of mortals.
+Add 2 dice when you use
+    a power to advance the Outwit or Rescue goals.

 Sanctuary of Sanctity

 :   You have a base of operations hidden in a normal-looking building
     or tower.
 When you make a skill roll in that building, add 2 to the dice pool.

-Mists of Misdirection

-:   Your magicks can cloud the minds of mortals.
-Add 2 dice when you use
-    a power to advance the Outwit goal.

 Thinking with Portals

 :   Add Portal as a Personal Power Word.
 You can make the General
     Alert move without spending from the Teamwork Pool.

-Auspicious Alliteration

-:   Everyone enjoys euphonious enunciation!
-When you roll a Power Stunt
-    or Power Combo to add to the Teamwork Pool, add 1 die to the dice pool for each Word whose first letter matches the first letter of another Word in the Stunt or Combo.

 :::::::::::::::::::::::::::::::::::::